cyber-dojo/aws-prod-co-promotion/README.md

 ]
 ```

-When NO Artifacts are found, the echoed JSON file will be '[]'.
+When NO Artifacts are found, the echoed JSON will be '[]'.